JoshCap20/areion/README.md

 - **Defining Routes:** Using the @router.route decorator, we define a route that responds to /hello.
 - **Server Building:** We use AreionServerBuilder to construct the server with the router.
 - **Running the Server:** The server.run() method starts the server synchronously.

+### Development Tools

+Development tools are essential to increasing development ease and efficiency.
+With this in mind, we also don't want to slow down the server in production.
+To enable development tools, add the `with_development_mode(True)` flag to the `AreionServerBuilder`.

+**Development Tools:**

+- **Swagger UI:** Provides an interactive API documentation interface.
+- **OpenAPI Routes:** Exposes auto-generated OpenAPI schema and routes for API exploration.

+**Coming Soon:**

+- **Automatic Reload:** Automatically reloads the server on code changes.
+- **Debugging Tools:** Built-in debugging tools for inspecting requests and responses.
+- **Testing Tools:** Integration with testing frameworks for automated testing.
+- **Security Tools:** Security checks and recommendations for your server.
+- **Performance Tools:** Performance monitoring and optimization tools.

 ## Core Components